Plants appeal to the senses - visitors of all ages are captivated by the sights, smells, sounds and textures that surround them in our Conservatory.

 - Rare and Endangered Species: A changing display of rare, threatened or endangered plants and habitats.

 - Southern Exposure: A micro-climate outdoor garden featuring North American plants native to the Southeast, the Southwest and Mexico.
-This garden will re-open to the public on Saturday, April 18.

 - Children's Garden: an outdoor area where children can play in a garden and learn informally about plants.
-This garden is closed for the season.

 - West Gallery: "Plants in Culture" emphasizes the countless ways in which plants enrich human life.
 Sensory displays feature plants in therapy, ornamentation, music, ceremony, language and many other expressions of culture.
+CURRENTLY CLOSED FOR RENOVATION.

 - East Gallery: Hosts seasonal exhibits designed to delight, educate and inspire visitors to become more active stewards of the plants that support life on earth.